raspberrypilearning/generic-scratch-broadcast-message/en/step_1.md

 A broadcast is a way of sending a signal from a sprite which can be heard by all sprites.
 Think of it like an announcement made over a loudspeaker.

 ### Send a broadcast
-You can send a broadcast by creating a broadcast block and giving it a name:
+You can send a broadcast by creating a broadcast block and giving it a name.

-+ Find the broadcast block in the **Events** tab
++ Find the broadcast block in the Events tab.

 + Select **New Message** in the drop-down menu, then type your message.